 This could be in part down to having sold many similar properties in the last year.
 Or it could be based on local sold data, which we’ll explore in a minute.

-However, you agent could have stick his finger in the air and state a price he’ll wishes he can get (this is same as online valuation tools!).
+However, your agent could have stuck his finger in the air and state a price he’ll wish he can get (this is same as online valuation tools!).

 In any case, if you have been watching your property market, over time you will start to see who is overpricing their stock or selecting only the best for their books.
 Therefore the price which the agent goes to market is a mere suggestion.